RichardLitt/low-resource-languages/README.md

 _amh :: አማርኛ_

 * [HornMorpho](https://github.com/LowResourceLanguages/hltdi-morphology) - Morphological analysis and generation of Amharic and Oromo verbs and nouns and Tigrinya verbs

-## Arabic

-_ara :: العربية_

-* [Dialects](https://github.com/amagidow/dialects) - Django project to allow for documentation (input and displaty) of linguistic forms in dialects or closely related languages.

 ## Bengali